Sampling Sphere Packings with Continuum Glauber Dynamics

-In summary, the main contributions of this paper are three-fold: \begin{enumerate} \item We extend the notions of Spectral Independence and Negative Fields Localization to the continuous setting and develop their basic properties. \item We prove that Continuuum Glauber mixes rapidly and provides an efficient sampling algorithm for Gibbs point processes with finite-range repulsive pair potentials with activity all the way up to Strong Spatial Mixing. \item We improve the density up to which the Canonical Model can be efficiently sampled. \end{enumerate}
+In summary, the main contributions of this paper are four-fold: \begin{enumerate} \item We prove that Continuuum Glauber mixes rapidly for Gibbs point processes with repulsive pair potentials with activity all the way up to Bounded Complex Density threshold. \item We widen the regime of activity for efficient sampling from Gibbs point processes with arbitrary-range repulsive pair potentials to match the known regime for finite-range repulsive pair potentials. \item We improve the density up to which the canonical ensemble can be efficiently sampled. \item We extend the notions of Spectral Independence and Negative Fields Localization to the continuous setting and develop their basic properties. \end{enumerate}

-We discuss these and related aspects in more detail in the technical overview.
+We discuss these contributions and related aspects in more detail in the technical overview.